-(a) "Revenue Sharing Trust Fund" is a fund created by the Legislature and administered by the California Gambling Control Commission, as trustee, with no duties or obligations except as set forth in this Compact, for the receipt, deposit, and distribution of monies paid pursuant to this section.

-(b) A "Non-Gaming Tribe" is a federally recognized tribe in California, with or without a tribal-state compact, which has not engaged in, or offered, class II or Class III Gaming as of the date of distribution to the tribe from the Revenue Sharing Trust Fund or during the immediately preceding 365 days.

-(c) A "Non-Compact Tribe" is a federally recognized tribe that has a compact with the State but is operating fewer than 350 Gaming Devices.
+- (a) The "Revenue Sharing Trust Fund" is a fund created by the Legislature and administered by the California Gambling Control Commission, as trustee, for the receipt, deposit, and distribution of monies paid pursuant to this section. - (b) A "Non-Gaming Tribe" is a federally recognized tribe in California, with or without a tribal-state compact, which has not engaged in, or offered, class II or Class III Gaming as of the date of the distribution from the Revenue Sharing Trust Fund or during the immediately preceding 365 days. - (c) A "Non-Compact Tribe" is a federally recognized tribe that has a compact with the State but is operating fewer than 350 Gaming Devices.